hsghori/CS-Notes/machine_learning_notes.md

  -----------------------
 ```

-This data is clearly not linearly sepearble, but we can see that a circular decision plane could seperate this
+This data is clearly not linearly separable, but we can see that a circular decision plane could separate this
 data.
 And we can do that by replacing the $x_1^T x_2$ term in the SVM optimization problem with another similarity
 function.
 We can use a higher dimensional function $\Phi(x)$ to project $x_1$ and $x_2$ into a higher dimension,
 compute some similarity in that dimension, and use that.